 - an ability or characteristic that a system should have.

 - a documented representation of a need, skill or property.

-For the International Institute of Business Analysis (IIBA), a requirement is a useful representation of a need that is usually described by documents.
-The Business Analysis Body of Knowledge Guide (BABOK) has four categories of requirements:
+For the International Institute of Business Analysis (IIBA), it is a useful representation of a need, usually described by documents.
+The Business Analysis Body of Knowledge Guide (BABOK) defines four categories:

 - Business requirements are goals and results that describe the reason for initiating changes.

 - Stakeholder requirements describe the needs of the stakeholders that must be fulfilled in order to meet the business requirements.

 - Solution Requirements define the performance and quality of a solution that meets stakeholder requirements.
 They can be subdivided into functional and non-functional requirements.

 - Transistion Requirements describe the performance of a solution to facilitate the transition from the actual to the target state.